-In Spain, 70 percent of women use contraceptives during their first sexual encounterMay 25th, 2012 in Health /
+In Spain, 70 percent of women use contraceptives during their first sexual encounterMay 25, 2012 in Medicine & Health / Health

 Contraceptive use in Spain during the first sexual encounter is similar to other European countries.
 However, there are some geographical differences between Spanish regions: women in Murcia use contraceptives less (55.8%) whereas women in the Basque Country use them more (76.7%).

 Spanish researchers have analysed the prevalence of contraceptive use during the first sexual encounter over the last month in 5,141 sexually active women between the ages of 15 and 49 years through Spain's 17 autonomous communities.

 "Bearing in mind the individual factors amongst women that determine contraceptive use, living in one autonomous community or another also has an influence," as explained to SINC by Dolores Ruiz Muñoz, researcher at the Public Health Agency of Barcelona and lead author of the study.

 Published in the Health & Place journal, the results reveal that the prevalence of contraceptive use during the first sexual encounter is 70.4%.
 It varies in the different regions from 55.8% in Murcia to 76.7% in the Basque Country.

 In this case, contraceptive use shows positive correlation in women with a university education and negative correlation amongst women from poor backgrounds.

 Ruiz Muñoz points out that "contraceptive use during the first sexual encounter was more common amongst non-religious women in developed countries who had high educational attainment and their first sexual experience was between the ages of 18 and 19 years."